 It is the responsibility of the Community Safety and Neighbourhood Nuisance team to consider the licensing objective relating to the prevention of public nuisance.
-Due to the nature of the venue and the sale of alcohol, there is potential for noise disturbance to affect nearby premises.
+Due to the nature of the venue and the proposal for the sale of alcohol, there is potential for noise disturbance to affect nearby premises.

-Following our discussions last month, I would like to offer the following representations which I believe will allow the business to operate as intended but will minimise the likelihood of any adverse impact to nearby premises.
+Following our discussions with you on 13th January 2016, I would like to offer the following representations which I believe will allow the business to operate as intended but will minimise the likelihood of any adverse impact to nearby premises.